Managing Stock Levels

 Order Cancelled metadata determines what status is considered cancelled.
 Moving to a cancelled status reverts any Count on Hand reductions caused by moving an order to a shipped status.
 It will also revert all Available to Sell reductions for the order.

-For order statuses to adjust stock levels automatically you will first need to configure each of these Custom Metadata Types.
+For stock levels to adjust as the order status changes, you will first need to configure both of these Custom Metadata Types.

 Steps to configure: